lancedb/lancedb/docs/src/ann_indexes.md

-# ANN (Approximate Nearest Neighbor) Indexes
+# Approximate Nearest Neighbor (ANN) Indexes

-You can create an index over your vector data to make search faster.
+An ANN or a vector index is a data structure specifically designed to efficiently organize and search vector data based on their similarity via the chosen distance metric.
+By constructing a vector index, the search space is effectively narrowed down, avoiding the need for brute-force scanning of the entire vector space.
-Vector indexes are faster but less accurate than exhaustive search (KNN or Flat Search).
+A vector index is faster but less accurate than exhaustive search (kNN or flat search).
 LanceDB provides many parameters to fine-tune the index's size, the speed of queries, and the accuracy of results.

 Currently, LanceDB does *not* automatically create the ANN index.
-LanceDB has optimized code for KNN as well.
+LanceDB has optimized code for kNN as well.
 For many use-cases, datasets under 100K vectors won't require index creation at all.
-If you can live with < 100ms latency, skipping index creation is a simpler workflow while guaranteeing 100% recall.
+If you can live with <100ms latency, skipping index creation is a simpler workflow while guaranteeing 100% recall.

-In the future we will look to automatically create and configure the ANN index.
+In the future we will look to automatically create and configure the ANN index as data comes in.

 ## Types of Index